lilellia/MAGI/characters/Molva Natalia.md

 ## Trivia

-- Her last name comes from the Russian word <ruby><rb>королева</rb><rt>*koroleva*</rt></ruby>, meaning "queen".
+- Her last name comes from the Russian word <ruby><rb>королева</rb><rt style="font-size: 75%;">*koroleva*</rt></ruby>, meaning "queen".
 Though the name is a chained reference for Iselle, it can also be seen to apply to Natalia in reference to her general success, status, and condescending nature.